-- 9. Plots must contain physical units and axis descriptions. - 10.
+- 8. Figures and tables should have a short caption and be referenced in the text properly, e.g. "the results are shown in Fig. 1".
+Use the Latex commands \caption, \label and \ref. - 9.
+Plots must contain physical units and axis descriptions. - 10.
 The report must cite all external sources as references at the end and other people's contributions must be acknowledged.
 Using other people's ideas and help is allowed, even encouraged.
 But not citing or acknowledging them properly is fraud. - 11.
+If you use academic open source software to obtain your results, it is also usually a request by the developers that you acknowledge their work by citing the corresponding papers, e.g, "The problem was formulated via the Matlab interface of the symbolic framework CasADi [1] and solved using the interior point method based solver IPOPT [2]." - 12.
 Mathematical or physical variables shall consist of one letter only and be printed in italics.
 This is automatic in Latex, e.g., a_i as a_i .
-Physical units and sub- or superscripts that refer to words are in normal roman letters (use mathrm when in Latex mathmode, e.g. $x{initial}$ as $x{initial} \approx x{initial}$ or $\frac{kg}{m^3}$ as $frac{mathrm{kg}}{mathrm{m}^2}$.
-Write, e.g., m = 5 kg (and not m = 5 kg or m = 5 kg). - 12.
-On March 8th, a short presentation of 10 to 15 minutes2 will be given by the author(s) to the teacher and the class.
+Physical units and sub- or superscripts that refer to words are in normal roman letters (use mathrm when in Latex mathmode, e.g. a_i as $a$ - 13.
+On February 11th, a short presentation 2 will be given by the author(s) to the teacher and the class.
 The slides can be based on material taken from the report and may contain additional content, e.g., videos, if required.
-Even though there is some time left to finish the report, you should already present final results. - 13.
+Even though there is some time left to finish the report, you should already present final results. - 14.
 After the presentation you have some time to update your results based on the feedback.
 The dead-line for the submission of the written report (and the code) is:

-March 18, 2021, at 23:59, sent by email to florian.messerer@imtek.de
+February 25, 2022, at 23:59, sent by email to florian.messerer@imtek.de

-14. The project grade is based on the form and content of the report, the originality and quality of the results, the oral presentation, the quality of the slides, the clarity of the code, and the answers to any questions.
+15. The project grade is based on the form and content of the report, the originality and quality of the results, and the clarity of the code.